lifr0m/spproto-rs/README.md

 ### Mechanism

 1. You and friend exchanged Ed25519 public keys through reliable way.
 2. Shared key is obtained using X25519.
 X25519 public keys are signed and verified using Ed25519.
-3. Auth key is derived from shared key using HKDF (SHA256).
+3. Auth key is derived from shared key using BLAKE3.
 4. Messaging using auth key with ChaCha20-Poly1305.

 ### TODO